raspberrypilearning/burping-jelly-baby/worksheet.md

 1. Take two metal paper clips (or pins if you are using them) and unfold them to make a straight wire.

-1. Take a female to female jumper lead and push the paper clip wire into one of the ends.
+1. Take a female-to-female jumper lead and push the paper clip wire into one of the ends.

 1. Do the same to the other wire so that you have two identical jumper cables with paper clip wires in one end.